bitrise-io/devcenter/_articles/en/tutorials/vpn-configuration.md

 To connect to a VPN, you need to:

+1. Make sure your local network address space does not clash with the [Bitrise virtual machines' internal address space](/infrastructure/virtual-machines/#external-and-internal-ip-addresses) as this can cause an error with the VPN.
-1. Install and configure the required VPN components.
+2. Install and configure the required VPN components.
-2. Connect to the VPN.
+3. Connect to the VPN.

 You can configure and connect a VPN anywhere in your Workflow - BEFORE you would use the VPN connection, of course.
 For example, if you require a VPN connection to access your repository, you have to connect before the **Git Clone** Step.